About This Guide

 Chicago and More Image Citation Examples

-See the University of Cincinnati Library’s Media Citing Images: Citation Examples Libguide.
-Lists examples from the Chicago Manual of Style, MLA, and APA.
+See the University of Cincinnati Library’s Media Citing Images: Citation Examples Libguide for examples from the Chicago Manual of Style, MLA, and APA.